Drug Treatment and Testing Orders

 - have previously appeared in court several times for drug-related offending;

-- are now appearing in court for drug-related offending.
+- are now appearing in court for drug or alcohol related offending.

-Following an assessment, and if the court agrees to the use of a DTTO, treatment will begin immediately.
+Following an assessment, and if the court agrees to the use of a Drug Treatment and Testing Order, treatment will begin immediately.

-All DTTOs are reviewed regularly by the court.
+All Drug Treatment and Testing Orders are reviewed regularly by the court.
 The Sheriff will consider the person's progress and look at their drug test results.

 Failure to comply with a Treatment Plan will result in a breach report being sent to the court.
 If this happens the Sheriff can sentence an offender for the original offence.
 This may well result in the person receiving a custodial sentence.